Martyn Jarrett

+Early life and education

 Jarrett was educated at Cotham Grammar School and King's College London (BD, AKC).

+Ordained ministry

 He was ordained in 1968 and began his ordained ministry with a curacy in Bristol followed by one in Swindon.
 Following this, he held incumbencies in Northolt and then Hillingdon.
 From 1985 to 1991, he worked for the Advisory Council on Church Ministry and was then vicar of St Mary and All Saints, Chesterfield before his ordination to the episcopate.

 He was consecrated as a bishop by John Habgood, Archbishop of York, on 2 February 1994 at York Minster and translated to be a provincial episcopal visitor in 2000.
 He is a keen ornithologist.
 Before he became the Bishop of Beverley he was the Bishop of Burnley.
 After he moved in 2000 he was replaced by John Goddard.

 It was announced in December 2011 that Jarrett would retire as Bishop of Beverley on 30 September 2012.
 He was replaced by Glyn Webster as the Bishop of Beverley.